streuselschnecke42/CompTech/assignment-4/Report.md

 ![0](../ass4/images)

 ## Execution
 After uploading and running the program:

-The counter begins at 0000 and increases by one every second (1 Hz rate).
+The counter begins at 0000 and increases by one every second.

 Once the value 1111 is reached, the counter stops increasing automatically.